sourmash-bio/sourmash/doc/dev_plugins.md

 ## Debugging plugins

+`sourmash info -v` will list all detected plugins.

 `sourmash sig cat <input sig> -o <output sig>` is a simple way to invoke a `save_to` plugin.
 Use `-d` to turn on debugging output.

 `sourmash sig describe <input location>` is a simple way to invoke a `load_from` plugin.
 Use `-d` to turn on debugging output.

+`sourmash scripts` will list available CLI plugins.

 ## Semantic versioning and listing sourmash as a dependency